-Professor: Erich Friedman
+Term: Spring 2011 Professor: Erich Friedman

-About the course: We will meet every MWF 11:00 - 11:50 in Elizabeth 311 and and T 11:30 - 12:20 in LBC 044.
-This course will essentially cover the first 5 chapters of the text Single Variable Calculus: Early Transcendentals by Stewart.
-In this course, we will study Written, Algebraic, Numerical, and Graphical (WANG) representations of functions and their rates of change.
-To do this, we will develop the main ideas of calculus: the derivative and the integral.
-We will learn what a derivative is, how to find them quickly, how to use them to solve applications from many different fields, and how to undo them.
+About the course: We will meet every MWF 11:00 - 11:50 and T 11:30 - 12:20 in Elizabeth 311.
+This course will essentially cover the first 5 chapters of the text Single Variable Calculus (Early Transcendentals) by Stewart.
+In this course, we will review the algebra concepts needed to study calculus, including Written, Algebraic, Numerical, and Graphical (WANG) representations of functions.
+Then we will develop the main ideas of calculus: the derivative and the integral.
+We will learn what a derivative is, how to find them quickly, how to use them to solve applications from many different sciences, and how to undo them.
 You will be expected to understand why calculus works, as well as how to do the calculations involved.
-The development of calculus some 300 years ago was the greatest mathematical achievement in history.
+The development of calculus some 350 years ago was the greatest mathematical achievement in history.
 I hope you enjoy discovering it with me.